Partnering with Generative AI: Experimental Evaluation of Human-Led and Model-Led Interaction in Human-AI Co-Creation: Related work

 From research in social psychology, we know that creativity emerges from social interactions in the moment, where people listen, respond, and build on one another \cite{sawyer_individual_2019}.
 Like in jazz, one instrument starts to play and others improvise on the spot, creating a completely new tune on the spot.
 Similarly, in the innovation context, new products might emerge in an exchange of people with different experiences and backgrounds, like designers, computer scientists, and economists.
+Creativity support design principles emphasize the relevance of exploratory, collaborative, and iterative processes in which ideas are continuously expanded, adapted, and refined \cite{resnick_design_2005}.
 However, this iterative and collaborative process remains underexplored in current HCI research on LLMs and creativity.